Procedure for Processing Service Requests

 - It is the responsibility of the owner, contractor, or electrician to notify EEA's Engineering Department as soon as possible of the proposed project to request electric service.
 The request should provide sufficient lead time for engineering, right of way acquisition, determination of charges and contract terms, allowances for mailing and return on accepted contract terms, payment of charges and construction scheduling.

-- A lead time of 7 to 30 days following receipt of the above information and sketch will generally suffice to present the owner with the required contract conditions and/or construction payment amounts, provided unusual construction or right-of-way problems are not encountered.
+- Due to high member demand for upgrades and new services, a lead time of 4 to 6 weeks following receipt of the above information and sketch is needed to present the owner with the required contract conditions and/or construction payment amounts, provided unusual construction or right-of-way problems are not encountered.

-- Setting of the new meter and energizing the service generally takes 24 hours after EEA has been notified by the owner or contractor that the service has been inspected and approved by the state electrical inspector, if applicable.
+- Setting of the new meter and energizing the service generally takes one business day after EEA has been notified by the owner or contractor that the service has been inspected and approved by the state electrical inspector, if applicable.